-Instead, use modern methods which encourage the dog to think for himself about what you’re asking him to do.
+Instead, use modern methods that encourage the dog to think for himself about what you’re asking him to do.

 This is called reward-based training and is highly effective, without the need for shouting or harsh punishment.

-A crate with a bed, some toys, and a bowl of water inside, becomes the dog’s den.
+A crate with a bed, some toys, and a bowl of water inside become the dog’s den.